In April 1997, the National Institutes of Health published this statement:

 Antibiotics inhibit bacterial protein synthesis

-A website (www.riboworld.com) put together by two scientists from the Max Planck Institute in Germany, collates the knowledge about how antibiotics inhibit bacterial protein synthesis.
+(www.riboworld.com) put together by two scientists from the Max Planck Institute in Germany, collates the knowledge about how antibiotics inhibit bacterial protein synthesis.
 The molecular models are taken from a variety of scientific papers, and provide a clear insight into exactly how each antibiotic works.

 Minocycline can also inhibit mammalian protein synthesis to a small degree, which is undesirable because this can suppress the immune system and other important functions.
 The goal is to use just enough Minocycline to block the bacterial pathogens’ ability to synthesize proteins without significantly inhibiting the body’s own ability to synthesize proteins.
 Therefore, Minocycline is used in low, pulsed doses in IT.
 It then has more of an effect on bacterial protein synthesis than on mammalian protein synthesis.
 Thus, the immune system enhancement by Benicar and the unique antibiotic regimen significantly tilts the advantage in favor of the immune system which is actually the most effective ‘antibiotic’.

-This paper explains the interactions between antibacterial agents and phagocytes.
+explains the interactions between antibacterial agents and phagocytes.

 Synergistic antibiotic combinations